 3. Kanatal – Chamba – Dhanaulti

 Kanatal – Chamba, is another place with an overnight journey from Delhi where you can find snowfall or snow in the winter months from late December to mid-March.
 You need to follow the Delhi – Dehradun – Dhanaulti route or Delhi – Rishikesh – Narendra Nagar – Chamba route in order to reach Kanatal as it is just a matter of day’s drive.

-Since, Kanatal is also just about 300 odd KMs from Delhi and hence, considered among one of the nearest places to witness or play with snow around Delhi.
-I believe it is less than Chakrata in distance.
+Since, Kanatal is also just about 300 odd km from Delhi and hence, considered among one of the nearest places to witness or play with snow around Delhi.
+I believe it is less than Chakrata in the distance.
 So, ideally, you can cover this over a weekend drive.

-There is a temple of Surkanda Devi ahead of Kanatal but the roads are mostly closed due to snow ahead towards it in winter.
-In order to reach the top, at the temple, you need to trek about 2-3 km but not that hard trek even if roads are open ahead of Kanatal.
+There is a temple of Surkanda Devi ahead of Kanatal, but the roads are mostly closed due to snow ahead towards it in winter.
+To reach the top, at the temple, you need to trek about 2-3 km but not that hard trek even if roads are open ahead of Kanatal.

-So, even if you do not have snow around Kanatal, the road or trek towards Surkanda Devi Temple, which is at an altitude of about 3000 Mtrs will surely have snow in reach towards the early and late parts of winters as well.
-Dhanaulti is also about 20 KMs from Kanatal and experience snowfall in winters.
+So, even if you do not have snow around Kanatal, the road or trek towards Surkanda Devi Temple, which is at an altitude of about 3000 Mtrs, will surely have snow in reach towards the early and late parts of winters as well.
+Dhanaulti is also about 20 km from Kanatal and experience snowfall in winters.